-Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per unit currency total revenue
+Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per unit currency total revenue.

-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.06 metric tonnes CO2e unit total revenue 12 Increase The increase in emission intensity can be attributed to the decrease in our revenues between 2012 and 2013.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.05 metric tonnes unit total 22 Decrease The decrease in emission intensity can be CO 2 e revenue attributed to the increase in our revenues between 2013 and 2014.

-Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per full time equivalent (FTE) employee
+Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO_2e per full time equivalent (FTE) employee.

-Intensi - Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 44 metric tonnes CO2e FTE employee 9.81 Decrease The decrease is a result of energy conservation activities (a number of recent building upgrades, including: complete retrofit of the pheumatic controls and upgrade of a new Metasys control system, chiller upgrade, new boilers, electronic thermostats, and a lighting upgrade project).
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 51 metric tonnes CO2e FTE employee 17.8 Increase The increase is a result of growth in business activities in 2014.

-Please provide an additional intensity (normalized) metric that is appropriate to your business operations
+Please provide an additional intensity (normalized) metric that is appropriate to your business operations.

-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.0523 metric tonnes CO2e square foot 0.56 Decrease The decrease is a result of energy conservation activities (a number of recent building upgrades, including: complete retrofit of the pheumatic controls and upgrade of a new Metasys control system, chiller upgrade, new boilers, electronic thermostats, and a lighting upgrade project).
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.0646 metric tonnes CO2e square foot 23.28 Increase The increase is a result of growth in business activities in 2014.